LONA MANNING

 Picture

-Modern readers who love Jane Austen are eager to find ways to acquit her of being a woman of the long 18th century.
+Some modern readers who love Jane Austen are eager to find ways to acquit her of being a woman of the long 18th century.
 Clutching My Pearls is my ongoing blog series about my take on Jane Austen’s beliefs and ideas, as based on her novels.
 Click here for the first in the series.

-Implicit Values in Austen: Upstairs, Downstairs
+CMP#19 Implicit Values in Austen: Upstairs, Downstairs

 Picture

-As discussed in previous posts, Austen does mention servants in her novels, but they are definitely in the background most of the time -- unlike other classic novels and plays in which servants play a larger role.
+As discussed in previous posts, Austen does mention servants in her novels, but they are definitely in the background most of the time -- unlike many other classic novels and plays in which servants play a larger role.

 In Pride & Prejudice, Mrs. Bennet exults in Jane's engagement to Mr. Bingley, with thoughts of the